BiagiarelliAdriano/Chronicles-Of-Valor/README.md

 > Please see the below flow chart to better understand the initial design and concept.
 ![Initial project design flow chart](assets/images/lucidchartflowchart.png)

 I have also created a Google Document with the initial script of the adventure for this version of the game.
+There are diffences between the Google Document script and the final version of the story present in the program, because of features only applicable during code development.

 [Link to the Google Document](https://docs.google.com/document/d/1PRuCeH-fXFBYQpO2VxEh2AshHzcQZ-WiEE9tP8F1Om8/edit?usp=sharing)